Rainbow Awards

 The Rainbow Awards are awards presented by Dwijen Dinanath Arts Foundation of India to recognize exemplary affirmative work about the lives of sexual and gender minorities in India.

 The awards are exclusively for Indians, encompassing the Persons of Indian Origin as well as Overseas Citizens of India.
+The literature and journalism awards are only granted for English-language works, although English translations of works originally written in official Indian languages are also accepted.

 History

 Sharif D Rangnekar, a former journalist, communications consultant and writer, founded Rainbow Awards.
 Recognizing the insufficient representation of sexual and gender minorities in mainstream awards, Rangnekar aimed to amplify their voices and ensure acknowledgment without confining them to rigid genres.
 Rangnekar emphasized the significance of ensuring the representation of diverse voices within sexual and gender minorities, particularly in India, given the varied cultural backgrounds and experiences of community members.
 Rangnekar stated that these as reason for establishment of Rainbow Awards.

 Categories

 As of 2023, the following categories are awarded.